fishjam-dev/membrane_rtc_engine/media_events.md

     }
     ```
 ### peerLeft
-* message is sent, when some peer left
+* this message is sent to all other peers in room, when some peer left.
+It contains id of peer which left.
 * ```json
     {
         peerId: peer_id
     }
     ```
 ### renegotiateTracks
-* message informs that a peer wants to make renegotiation
+* this message informs that a peer wants to make renegotiation due to adding a track or removing a track
 * ```json
     {}
     ```
 ### prioritizeTrack
-* message informs about, which track peer want to prioritize
+* this message contains id of track, that peer want to prioritize
 * ```json
     {
         trackId: trackId
     }
     ```
 ### unprioritizeTrack
-* message informs about, which track peer want to unprioritize
+* this message contains id of track, that peer want to unprioritize
 * ```json
     {
         trackId: trackId
     }
     ```
 ### prefereVideoSizes
-* message informs of how many videos in different quality, peer wants to receive
+* this message contains information of how many videos in different quality (high, medium, small).
+There is also flag which indicates that all videos should be in the same quality.
 * ```json
     {
         bigScreens: Int,